-Often it is difficult to get a good exhaust gas sample into the analyzer for analysis - due to exhaust gas pulsations, insufficient probe insertion, low exhaust gas volume, or an extraneous air leak.
-When this happens, the exhaust gas is mixed with outside air and the resulting gas mix is delivered to the analyzer.
-The levels of O2 and CO2 in the delivered gas can be used to qualify the exhaust measurements by showing the relative level of exhaust gas and ambient air being measured.
-Ambient air contains 21% oxygen in it, and is the ;oxidizer' used by the engine to burn fuel.
-Because fuel is balanced to use up all the oxygen being ingested by the engine, exhaust contains very little residual O2- usually less than 0.5%.
-In addition, the complete oxidation of the carbon in the fuel produces CO2 (carbon dioxide) - often referred to as a 'natural' product of combustion.
-This principle makes Oxygen and Carbon Dioxide good indicators of the purity of exhaust being delivered to the analyzer.
-Generally, simply looking at the level of O2 (0.50% in pure exhaust vs 20.6% in pure air) tells you if you are experiencing air dilution.
+The relative levels of O2 and CO2 in the measured gas can be used to qualify the exhaust gas integrity by showing the relative level of exhaust gas and ambient air being measured.
+Because fuel is balanced to the incoming air, the combustion process will use up almost all the oxygen being ingested by the engine, and pure exhaust gas contains very little residual O2- usually less than 0.5% for Propane fueled engines.
+In addition, the complete oxidation of the carbon in the fuel produces high levels of CO2 (carbon dioxide) - often referred to as a 'natural' product of combustion.
+This operating principle makes Oxygen and Carbon Dioxide good indicators of the purity of exhaust being delivered to the analyzer.
+Generally, simply looking at the level of O2 (0.50% in pure exhaust vs 20.9% in pure air) tells you if you are experiencing air dilution.
 This is then confirmed by looking at the level of CO2 - which is generally in the 12% to 15% range in pure exhaust.

-If you see BOTH low O2 and high CO2 - you can be assured that you are looking at real exhaust gasses - and the CO and HC readings can be believed.
-If not, further work has to be done to correct the problem before relying on the CO and HC values, or AFR/Lambda.
+If you see low O2 and high CO2 - you can be assured that you are looking at real exhaust gasses - and the CO and HC readings can be believed.
+If you see high oxygen and lower than expected CO2, further work has to be done to correct the problem before relying on the accuracy of the CO and HC values, or AFR/Lambda.